jarednielsen/intro-to-k8s-distributed-training/README.md

 kubectl apply -k "github.com/kubernetes-sigs/aws-fsx-csi-driver/deploy/kubernetes/overlays/dev/?ref=master"
 ```

-### 6. Create the FSx cluster as a PersistantVolume and PersistantVolumeClaim in Kubernetes
+### 6. Create the FSx cluster as a PersistentVolume and PersistentVolumeClaim in Kubernetes

 In `pv-fsx.yaml`, you need to replace the fsx id with the id of the cluster you created (the fields are `spec.csi.volumeHandle` and `spec.csi.volumeAttributes.dnsname`).

 Also change the region if needed (`spec.csi.volumeAttributes.dnsname` )

 ```
-kubectl apply -f pv-fsx.yaml
+kubectl apply -f pv_fsx.yaml
 ```
 Confirm success with `kubectl get pv`
 ```
-kubectl apply -f pvc-fsx.yaml
+kubectl apply -f pvc_fsx.yaml
 ```